 Even though your husband is kind enough to do the cooking, you should be very involved.
 Choosing healthier recipes is the first place to start.
 This allows you to know what is in the food that you are eating.
 Portion size is also an important part of healthier cooking.
 Working at this with him will help him to understand the impact of both ingredient choices and the amount that you eat.

 It would be a good idea for you to get an estimate of your height and weight and the physical therapists may be able to help with this.
 That information will give you an idea of what your target weight should be and about how many calories you should be eating.
 There are terrific resources on the web for healthy recipes, like those on my site.
-The key is to get him to help you by carefully choosing healthier recipes and portion size.
-I designed The Dr. Gourmet Diet Plan with the idea that it would make it easy for people to use and by following the plans people will learn about both of these concepts.
-It may be a good place for the two of you to start.
+The key is to get him to help you by carefully choosing healthier recipes and considering appropriate portion size.

 Lastly, it is important for you to remember that while your husband may serve you large portions, you do have control over whether to eat everything on your plate.
 I know that many of us were taught to clean our plates, but as with a lot of folks like yourself, being a member of the "Clean Plate Club" is not necessary.
 Save part of your meal for lunch the next day.